 Then, the vaccination came out.
 “And there was a whole new level of hope,” Zeisig said.

-She remembers early skepticism about the safety of the vaccine.
-She, and the majority of physicians she knew, signed up as soon as possible.
+She remembers early skepticism – even among healthcare workers – about the safety vaccine.
+Still, she, and the majority of physicians she knew, signed up as soon as possible.